If you own assets in Turkey, you may at some point begin to consider how your assets will be distributed to the beneficiaries of your estate.

 If the Will is not prepared - as described above – then, according to Turkish law, the estate shall be distributed between the beneficiaries according to the separation of movable and immovable property.
 Who inherits depends on who the surviving relatives are.
 For instance, if the deceased had children, the children will be beneficiaries.
 If the deceased has a surviving spouse, they will also inherit a share of 1/4.

 It is not possible to immediately register an inheritance of an estate directly into the name of a beneficiary.
-First of all, the records of the deceased person such as those at the tax registry must be terminated and the records of the people to whom the estate is to be transferred should be registered.
+Firstly, the records of the deceased person such as those at the tax registry must be terminated and the records of the people to whom the estate is to be transferred should be registered.

 Inheritance tax is paid when transferring, and this tax varies according to the value of the estate.
 Where a Will has been drafted, the relevant Prosecutor's Office will send the Will to court to be opened and read to the beneficiaries.